Where We Work

 In developing countries, one in seven girls marry before the age 15, and 38% marry before age 18.
 Most international conventions (including the Universal Declaration of Human Rights, the United Nations Convention on the Elimination of All Forms of Discrimination Against Women, the United Nations Convention on the Rights of the Child, and the African Charter) define child marriage as marriage before the age of 18.
 It is a harmful traditional practice, a public health problem, and a violation of human rights.

 Child brides are denied their right to decide for themselves when and whom to marry; they’re forced to engage in sexual relations, usually with older husbands.
 They are robbed of their childhood, compelled to assume responsibilities and handle situations for which they are physically and psychologically unprepared.
-Child brides enter the institution of marriage with little or no information about their sexual and reproductive health, including contraception, safe motherhood, sexually transmitted infections, including HIV/AIDS.
+Child brides enter the institution of marriage with little or no information about their reproductive health, including contraception, safe motherhood, or sexually transmitted infections, including HIV.
 Lacking status and power, they are often socially isolated and at increased risk of experiencing domestic violence, and many remain trapped in poverty.

 Girls and young women whose bodies are not fully matured are more likely to suffer from complications related to pregnancy and childbirth.
 Among pregnant girls in resource-poor settings with inadequate obstetric care, a common childbirth injury is obstetric fistula.
 This debilitating injury causes women and girls to leak urine and/or feces uncontrollably.
 Usually, the baby dies.
 Often, the woman is shunned and/or abandoned by her family and community.
 Recent studies also point to physiological damages related to pregnancies among girls.
 For example, when a girl or a young woman is pregnant, the growth hormone she might need herself is diverted to the fetus.
 Also, there is evidence that the single most contributing factor to stunting is child pregnancy which, in turn, causes stunting in girls’ babies.